tonaljs/tonal/docs/DOCUMENTATION.md

-Partial apply `picth/interval` to return a interval from a pitch
+Get a function that returns an interval from a pitch

 __Arguments:__